You can now add ‘sub rules’ to your Contract Manipulation rules.

 Apply based on missed rest

-You can now be even more specific as to when the rule applies based on the rest period between shifts, i.e. if there hasn't been a rest of at least a certain amount of hours after working a certain amount of hours in a row.
+You can be more specific about when the rule applies based on the rest period between shifts, i.e. if there hasn't been a rest of at least a certain amount of hours after working a certain amount of hours in a row.

-This is useful for if there are certain shifts that would require a break that are unique to others, for example, 10pm - 5am.
+This is useful if certain shifts require a break unique to others, for example, 10pm - 5am.

 Make Changes to Pay

-You can then also apply a rule that if the staff member doesn’t receive a break after working x hours.
-E.g. if they don’t get an 11-hour break after working 8 hours or more then their shifts are paid at double time until they receive their break.
+You can also apply a rule if the staff member doesn’t receive a break after working x hours.
+For example, if they don’t get an 11-hour break after working 8 hours or more, their shifts are paid double the time until they receive their break.
 This can be added under the ‘changes to make’ section, where you can add the financial changes you want to make to your rule.

 Provide Additional Payments.